knative/docs/docs/help/contributor/style-guide/style-and-formatting.md

 |Click **Fork** | Click "Fork"
 |Select **Other**      | Select "Other"

+### Use tables for definition lists

+When listing terms and their definitions, use table formatting instead of definition list formatting.

 ## General style

 ### Use upper camel case for Knative API objects